L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 Vanlife Store is always here to support you!

-Our Vanlife conversion experts are here for you!
+Our Vanlife layout experts are here for you!
 Whether you have a question about our products or are looking for advice to transform your van into a true nomadic cocoon, contact us – we will be happy to guide you!

-The criteria that require VASP approval
+Criteria that require VASP approval

 It is essential to understand that all these classifications (VASP, CTTE, VP, etc.) appearing on line J1 of the registration certificate have a specific purpose: to ensure that the vehicle identification documents accurately reflect its configuration and actual use.

-Imagine a converted van that has all the characteristics of a camper but whose registration certificate designates it as a goods transport vehicle (CTTE).
+Imagine a converted van that has all the characteristics of a Motorhome but whose registration certificate designates it as a goods transport vehicle (CTTE).
 From then on, in certain situations, complications could arise during your travels.
 The principle is the same for vans: consistency is paramount!

 • A convertible bench seat (fixed beds are tolerated in 99% of cases)